NIEPS-Water-Program/water-affordability/README.md

 2. Files in the www folder are licensed under MIT license.
 3. Attribute the data, code, and dashboard as "Patterson, Lauren, Martin Doyle, Aislinn McLaughlin, and Sophia Bryson.
 2021.
 Water Affordability Data Repository.
 Nicholas Institute for Environmental Policy Solutions at Duke University. https://github.com/NIEPS-Water-Program/water-affordability" or "NIEPS Water Affordability Data" for short, and the url: https://github.com/NIEPS-Water-Program/water-affordability.
 You can cite all versions using the doi: 10.5281/zenodo.5156654.
 The doi for the current version is:
 <a href="https://zenodo.org/badge/latestdoi/385713868"><img src="https://zenodo.org/badge/385713868.svg" alt="DOI"></a>

-5. We currently have a paper in review that we will ask to be cited for authors using these data in publications.
-We will provide those details once the paper is accepted.
+4. Attribute the concept of this approach and our findings to: Patterson, LA and MW Doyle.
+2021 Measuring water affordability and the financial capability of utilities.
+AWWA Water Science (e1260).
+25pp. doi: http://dx.doi.org/10.1002/aws2.1260.

-6. This work is licensed under a
+5. This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].[![CC BY 4.0][cc-by-image]][cc-by]

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]